AliceSchuster/Udacity_Project_1/README.md

 ##### 3. Do cheaper listings have a lower rating compared to expensive listings?

-The results show that there is no correlation between price and total review score.
+The results show that there is hardly no correlation between price and total review score.
 Many listings in the lower price range also have very high ratings.

 ##### If you are interested to learn more, please visit my blog article.